-The book has grown from initially 120-pages in 2012 to now over 200-pages in 2021 thanks to tremendous reader feedback and case studies.
-The latest edition includes two new chapters covering when to hire a lawyer, answers to new intriguing reader questions, updated resources, and more.
+The book has grown from initially 120-pages in 2012 to now over 200-pages in 2021.
+I’ve consistently incorporated reader feedback and case studies.
+The latest edition covers when to hire a lawyer and answers to new intriguing reader questions.
+I’ve also updated the resources and more.

-If you’ve been grinding away at a job you don’t particularly enjoy, get ready for an explosion of new work opportunities this year and beyond.
+If you’ve been grinding away at a job you don’t particularly enjoy, get ready for an explosion of new work opportunities.
 During lockdowns, I think we’ve all realized life is too precious to continue doing something that doesn’t provide us joy or meaning.

 If you want to buy the book, use the code “saveten” at checkout to save $10.
 Negotiating a severance is what gave me the courage to leave a well-paying finance job to do something I love.
 Not a day goes by where I’m not thankful for taking a leap of faith in 2012.